gavel-tool/python-gavel-owl/README.rst

     python -m gavel COMMAND [ARGUMENTS]

-- start-server: starts a subprocess that connects the Python program to its Java components.
+- **start-server**: starts a subprocess that connects the Python program to its Java components.
 Other functions such as translate will only run if this connection has been established beforehand.
 The optional arguments -jp and -pp can be used for custom ports.
 Otherwise, the default ports will be used. -jp and -pp can be used for all other commands (except prove) analogously.

-- translate: A Gavel function that translates the contents of a given file from one language, e.g. OWL, to another language, e.g. TPTP.
+- **translate**: A Gavel function that translates the contents of a given file from one language, e.g. OWL, to another language, e.g. TPTP.
 If the option --save is used, the translation is stored in the given file, else it is gets displayed in the command line.
+The following options are avaiable for translate:

+    - ``--clif-properties`` (only for input dialect ``annotated-owl``) This option accepts arbitrary many IRIs or labels of OWL annotation properties.
+The values of annotation axioms using these properties will be interpreted as CLIF axioms.
+If this option is set with no arguments, the tool will not look for any CLIF axioms.
+If this option is not set, it will default to ``https://github.com/gavel-tool/python-gavel-owl/clif_annotation`` as an annotation property.
+    - ``--tptp-properties`` (only for input dialect ``annotated-owl``) This is analogous to **clif-properties**.
+Here, the default value is ``https://github.com/gavel-tool/python-gavel-owl/tptp_annotation``.

+    - ``--shorten-names -n`` If this flag is set, the short form of IRIs will be used.

+    - ``--readable-names`` (only for input dialects ``annotated-owl`` and ``owl``) This flag replaces IRIs with labels (if available) or shortened IRIs.

+    - ``--no-annotations -a`` This flag can be set to avoid rendering annotations in the output dialect.
+For the translation from ``annotated-owl`` to ``tptp``, these annotations contain the OWL axiom or FOL annotation the is the origin of the corresponding FOL axioms.

+    - ``--jp`` (only for input dialects ``annotated-owl`` and ``owl``) Sets the Java port for the connection to FOWL's Java server.
+This should be the same number used for **start-server**.
+The default value is ``25333``.

+    - ``--pp`` (only for input dialects ``annotated-owl`` and ``owl``) Sets the Python port for the connection to FOWL's Java server.
+This should be the same number used for **start-server**.
+The default value is ``25334``.

+    - ``--verbose -v`` (only for input dialect ``annotated-owl``) If this flag is set, additional information on the translation process will be put in the command line, such as the mapping between OWL entities and FOL names.

+    - ``--save -s`` This option specifies the path for saving the translation result.
+If **save** is not set, the result will be put out to the command line.

+    - ``--save-dol`` (only for input dialect ``annotated-owl``) This argument can be used to set a path under which to store the DOL-file generated from the annotated ontology.

-- check-consistency: uses the OWL reasoner Hermit to determine whether a given ontology is consistent or not.
+- **check-consistency**: uses the OWL reasoner Hermit to determine whether a given ontology is consistent or not.

-- owl-prove: takes two arguments, an OWL file and a TPTP file.
+- **owl-prove**: takes two arguments, an OWL file and a TPTP file.
 It uses Vampire to prove the conjectures provided in the TPTP file based on the translation of the OWL file.
 If the --steps flag is set, it will return the proof steps, otherwise it will only return the reasoner's result.

-- stop-server: Ends the Java connection established by start-server.
+- **stop-server**: Ends the Java connection established by start-server.

-- prove: a function from Gavel that takes the name of a FOL prover and a TPTP file and returns the prover's result for the given problem.
+- **prove**: a function from Gavel that takes the name of a FOL prover and a TPTP file and returns the prover's result for the given problem.

-- prove-ontology-entailment: Checks if an OWL ontology can be entailed from another.
+- **prove-ontology-entailment**: Checks if an OWL ontology can be entailed from another.
 It returns the result based on OWL reasoning and based on FOL reasoning using the annotated-owl translation.

 For further options use::